maniche04/manualcanias/docs/sales/index.rst

 Sales Module
 *************

+Sales Module is for creation of all sales related transactions in the system.

 .. toctree::
    :maxdepth: 2
-   :caption: Sales Module - Transactions
+   :caption: List of Transactions

    salt01/index